"I feel that I've found a heart-home."

 Their first class is 50% off through our Referral Program!

 Our studio has grown so much over the years, and it’s because of YOU - our amazing community of loyal students.
 To thank you, we are offering an ongoing referral program!

 The SYA Referral Program is easy.
 Simply bring a friend with you to class and their first class is only $8 (half off the regular drop-in rate).
-If your friend buys a pass during the same visit, we'll thank YOU with a $5 credit to your account!

 We are so grateful for your ongoing support and hope you will continue to share SYA with your friends and family.

 LIKE US on Facebook, get a FREE Class

 Valid for students who have not yet 'Liked' Seattle Yoga Arts on Facebook.
 Current students who already 'Like' our FB page: get a friend to 'Like' us, and we'll give you a free class!

 Best Yoga in Seattle (Citysearch 2011)